Hu Jintao removal incident: World

-Afterward, many international media reported and commented on the event.
-CNN reported that Hu left reluctantly.The New York Times wrote that, as with many other things in Chinese politics, the truth may never be revealed.
+CNN reported that Hu left reluctantly.
 Foreign Policy wrote: "Around 2013, China watchers began to joke about the 'golden age of liberalism under Hu Jintao'.
 At the time, it seemed absurd that an era so politically conservative, even as civil society slowly and falteringly advanced, could be considered in that way.
 Over the next decade, it became far less of a joke."

-Kenji Minamura (Japanese: 峯村健司), a longtime Asahi Shimbun journalist, published a series of articles on the matter in Yūkan Fuji Magazine (Japanese: 夕刊フジ) of Sankei Shimbun.
-One of them, on November 4, quoted an anonymous U.S. government official saying that on the morning of that day, Hu was informed that the number of Politburo members had been reduced from 25 to 24, and the one who had been reduced was Vice-premier Hu Chunhua, a protege of Hu Jintao.
+Kenji Minamura, a longtime Asahi Shimbun journalist, published a series of articles on the matter in Yūkan Fuji Magazine of Sankei Shimbun.
+One of them, on 4 November, quoted an anonymous U.S. government official saying that on the morning of that day, Hu was informed that the number of Politburo members had been reduced from 25 to 24, and the one who had been reduced was Vice-premier Hu Chunhua, a protege of Hu Jintao.

 The Economist said that while it is possible the act was deliberate, it was more likely that Hu was not feeling well, saying that the event "looked consistent with a sudden episode of mental confusion".
 Jude Blanchette, an expert at the Center for Strategic and International Studies, said that the event "didn't have the stage-managed feel of an orchestrated purge", while Bill Bishop, a China expert, noted that the China Central Television would likely not show Hu during the news footage of the event if he was purged.
 Chris Buckley, writing for The New York Times, said that Hu being ill was more likely than theories of him protesting against Xi.